saurav981/Evoltsoft-Technologies-assignment/README.md

 - 🗺️ Interactive map view (OpenStreetMap) with station markers
 - 🔍 Click markers to view station details

-Looking forward to your feedback.
+Hope you like it.
 Thank you!